 Table 1: Table of detection result

-when become large, the accuracy rate decreases, actually, when = 4 pixels, there are no clear patterns for each trajectories to be detected, and all organelles just look scattered in the frame when we overlap all their positions over the time span of the whole video.
+when become large, the accuracy rate decreases.
+In fact, when = 4 pixels, there are no clear patterns for independent trajectories to be detected, and all organelles just look scattered in the frame when we overlap their positions over the time span of the whole video.

 Complex dynamics

 Now consider a complex video with 20 organelles in each frame and 100 frames in total.
-Each frame has a 380 by 380 pixels grid on it.
-This video has the frame rate as 30 frames per second, which gives ∆t = 33.33 ms. There are multiple filaments hiding in the background, which are not visible.
+Each frame has a 380 by 380 grid on it dividing pixel regions.
+This video has a frame rate of 30 frames per second, which gives ∆t = 33.33 ms. There are multiple filaments in the background, which are not visible in the imagery.
 Three kinds of motion could happen.
-An organelle could attach to or detach from a filament, or travels along a filament, or move randomly.
-Moreover, an organelle could go though these three motions in a ∆t.
+An organelle could attach to or detach from a filament, travel along a filament, or move randomly.
+Moreover, an organelle could go through multiple of these three motions in a single ∆t.

-After importing the video as gray scaled images and filtering out the background from each frame, our method detects pick peaks iteratively and applies Bayesian identification with following prior distributions,
+After importing the video as gray scaled images and filtering out the background from each frame, our method detects peaks iteratively and applies Bayesian identification with the following prior distributions:

 • n˜pn follows normal distribution N(0,1),